 In 2006 I started this blog to write about teaching, my life’s work; literature, especially that created for children; history, especially as it is taught to and learned by children; Africa, especially Sierra Leone where I served as a Peace Corps Volunteer; and other sundry topics as they come to my attention.

-I contribute to a variety of publications including the New York Times Book Review, the Horn Book Magazine, and The Huffington Post.
-Along the way I’ve helped select several awards including the Newbery and originated and co-run School Library Journal’s Battle of the Kids’ Books.
+I contribute to a variety of publications including the New York Times Book Review, the Horn Book Magazine, and School Library Journal.
+Along the way I’ve helped select several awards including the 2019 Boston Globe-Horn Book Awards (chair), the 2015 New York Times Best Illustrated Children’s Books, and the 2008 Newbery; I also originated and co-ran School Library Journal’s Battle of the Kids’ Books.

 As for Alice and her education, Lewis Carroll’s Alice’s Adventures in Wonderland is my favorite book.

 Good luck with the new blog – looks VERY interesting to me.

 Congratulations on your new blog from a YA & children’s author in Oz.
 I’m a fellow rutgers list subscriber and always enjoy your comments.

 You may know the books of some of my friends who have had their work published in the USA – Marcus Zusak, Deborah Abela, James Valentine, Jaclyn Moriaty, Alyssa Brugman, Melina Marchetts, Steven Herrick, Margo Lanagan, Jackie French & Bruce Whately and many more.